Ten Things to Consider Before Employing a Nanny

 Finding the right nanny for your family

-– Equally, be open about whether it’s a short-hour after-school role or a role with short hours that may offer ad hoc opportunities and additional hours.
+– If your nanny needs significant in-role experience, make that clear and be prepared to increase your hourly rate accordingly.
+Equally, be open about whether it’s a short-hour after-school role or a role with short hours that may offer ad hoc opportunities and additional hours.

 Header card for Nanny Shares

-Defining focus to your search
+Focus your search

-A nanny is a childcare professional – at various levels of training and experience, who devotes their career to the care and development of children.
+A nanny is a childcare professional, at various levels of training and experience, who devotes their career to the care and development of children.

 There’s a temptation to add elements to your search, like housekeeping (be that full or light).
 But every additional demand will diminish the pool of potential nannies for your position.

-So, think about your priorities – if it’s a childcare professional, keep your search focused on just that to maximise your pool of potential nannies.
+So, consider your priorities: If securing a highly experienced childcare professional is your priority, keep your search focused to maximise your pool of potential nannies.

 Place of work and working environment